aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/NativeAOTServerless/template/src/BlueprintBaseName.1/Readme.md

 For Native AOT Lambda functions the project must be deployed as an executable and bootstrap the Lambda runtime client.
 Lambda Annotations will automatically generate the `Main` by using the `GenerateMain` property of `LambdaGlobalProperties` attribute to true.
 The generated
 `Main` method uses the environment variable `ANNOTATIONS_HANDLER` to switch to the correct function handler for the executable.
 Lambda
-Annotations will automatically set the `ANNOTATIONS_HANDLER` environment variable when synchronize the CloudFormation template.
-If deploying the project with a tool besides CloudFormation then the `ANNOTATIONS_HANDLER` must be manually set to the .NET method name that should be invoked.
+Annotations will automatically set the `ANNOTATIONS_HANDLER` environment variable when synchronizing the CloudFormation template.
+If deploying the project with a tool besides CloudFormation then the `ANNOTATIONS_HANDLER` environment variable must be manually set to the .NET method name that should be invoked.

 For more information about Amazon.Lambda.Annotations library visit the docs in GitHub for the library. https://github.com/aws/aws-lambda-dotnet/tree/master/Libraries/src/Amazon.Lambda.Annotations